Create a Website Account - Manage notification subscriptions, save form progress and more.

 No aunts, uncles, cousins, niece, nephew, ex-spouse, or non-relations may obtain a death certificate unless you have a legal letter from an agency that lists both your name and the deceased such as:

-Two to four weeks or depending on the circumstances of the passing the hospital, attending physicians, or coroners will generate the certificate when the mode of death or investigation has concluded.
+Two to four weeks or depending on the circumstances of the passing.
+The hospital, attending physicians, or coroners will generate the certificate to the system when the mode of death or investigation has concluded.
 The funeral home is the responsible party for all details on the certificate, the health department is only responsible for printing the certificate.
 Call our office at 219-391-8413 to verify if the certificate has been generated.

 Call the attending funeral home.
 The East Chicago Health Department is not responsible for generating any details on the certificate.
 Details are generated by those directly involved in the procedures.
 Contact the attending funeral home if any detail is incorrect.